metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_canary_v1_manifest.md

 Required:

 - `name` (String) Name of the check
-- `script` (String) Script can be a inline script or a path to a script that needs to be executedOn windows executed via powershell and in darwin and linux executed using bash
+- `script` (String) Script can be a inline script or a path to a script that needs to be executed On windows executed via powershell and in darwin and linux executed using bash

 Optional: